 Many medical specialties are involved after an amputation or a need for joint replacement.
 Medical rehabilitation is primarily coordinated by a physiatrist as part of an inter-disciplinary team consisting of physiatrist, prosthetic, nurses, physical therapist, and occupational therapists.

 If you will need a prosthetic, you should get a prosthetist, a specialized prosthetic provider, involved as soon as possible.
-They can work with your medical team to have the prosthetic and associated care and treatment approved.
+They can work with your medical team to have the prosthetic and associated care and medical treatment approved.
 Delays in authorization can lengthen the amount of time it takes to return to work, and waiting for a prosthetic can negatively impact your prognosis and the effectiveness of the prosthetic.

 Mental health treatment is good for you in three ways.